payasgoyal/calendar-web-server/README.md

 I have used Flask as my choice of backend for this application because of its vast community and easy setup.
 I have thoroughly followed the official documentation of Flask to setup a basic flask application and work on top of it to create CRUD operations for calendar events and integrating google Oauth .
 Initially, I was thinking to integrate a separate front-end project but due to lack of time, I decided to serve templates from Flask application  itself.
 Thats when FullCalendar.io came to rescue.
 Its a clean, simple Calendar UI library which allows a lot of customization.
 Integrating Google Oauth was quite a challenge specially because I had never integrated any authentication service before but overall, it was  a great learning experience.

+I have used SendGrid for the setting up the email service to notify users about the upcoming events, as of now the events which are upcoming in next 2 days, users will be notified about them via email with the help of SendGrid client

-In the end, I tried deploying the app to Heroku but after many retries, I was not able to make it run and therefore decided to pass the files but meanwhile, I will keep trying to make Heroku work.
+In the end, I tried deploying the app to Herokus but after many retries, I was not able to make it run and therefore decided to pass the files but meanwhile, I will keep trying to make Heroku work.
 Overall, this project was a great learning experience for me irrespective of the outcomes from this assessment.
-I would like to thank Animoca Brands to give me a chance.